London Passes: the passes to London

 London Explorer Pass

 By its nature, this pass is ideal for those with a moderate itinerary in mind (2 to 7 attractions).
-It is a suitable choice in cases of shorter trips, for a second trip to London, or simply for those who prefer to spend more time exploring the city on foot, concentrating paid visits at a few selected stops
+It is a suitable choice in cases of shorter trips, for a second trip to London, or simply for those who prefer to spend more time exploring the city on foot, concentrating paid visits at a few selected stops.

 The operation is very simple.
 You actually purchase a package that includes a specific number of attractions.